Kari Vogt | |

 Awards: | Fritt Ord Honorary Award (1996) |

-Kari Vogt (born 3 April 1939) is a Norwegian religious historian.
-She has written several books, and been a board member of the Norwegian Academy of Literature and Freedom of Expression, and of the Norwegian chapter of PEN International.
+Kari Vogt (3 April 1939 – 19 September 2024) was a Norwegian religious historian.
+She wrote several books, and was a board member of the Norwegian Academy of Literature and Freedom of Expression, and of the Norwegian chapter of PEN International.

 Vogt was born in Oslo to physician Erik Theodor Vogt and psychologist Bodil Therese Tandberg, and is a niece of linguist Hans Vogt and electronics engineer Vebjørn Tandberg.[3]